rgibson2/pychell_rvs/README.rst

 pychell_rvs - The tldr;
 =======================

 Extracts radial-velocities from reduced 1-dimensional echelle spectra by forward modeling the full single orders.
 This code can be adapted to a wide variety of spectrographs.
+Currently this code supports the following instruments

+- iSHELL (0.375" slit, *KGAS* mode, methane gas cell)
+- CHIRON (narrow slit mode, R~136K, iodine cell)
+- PARVI (under development)
+- NIRSPEC (under development)

 For more information on adapting this code, see link here.

 ============
 installation